 I picked this game up yesterday since it was the last day of Summer Sales, why not.
-Few hours into the game, I soon learn that my job is a actually a facade and my real mission is to gather intels of the tenants for the Ministry.
+Few hours into the game, I soon learn that my job is actually a facade and my real mission is to gather intel of the tenants for the Ministry.
 Beholder offers a story full of twists as you encounter various tenants as they come and go.
 Learn about their backstory, then decide if you want to blackmail them, help them or get them arrested.
-There’s multiple endings to achieve and so far, I’ve achieved three of them and all of them were appalling.
+There are multiple endings to achieve and so far, I’ve achieved three of them and all of them were appalling.

 Brooding music paired with great art

 The art and music definitely helped convey a sense of oppression as you slowly get pulled into Carl’s daily life.
 The characters are presented in a black-blobby form with detailed features to tell them apart, a simple yet unique style.
 Since the setting of the game is in a dystopian future where oppression is the main theme, the game difficulty, in my opinion, was perfect.
 Even though some people find it discouraging, I thought it helped enhanced the feeling of being oppressed.
 This made the game immersive and real for me.
 As I progress through my third gameplay, I thought, for sure this time I’d know the way to the good ending – I was so wrong.
 Every decision you make comes back to you at some point and you will have to face the consequence of it.